Engineering-Good/T4G-Adapted-Limit-Switch/README.md

 ### 2. Order the Off-The-Shelf Components

-The [Bill of Materials](/documentation/Adapted_Limit_Switch_BOM.csv) lists all of the parts and components required to build the Adapted Recorder Button.
+The [Bill of Materials](/documentation/Adapted_Limit_Switch_BOM.csv) lists all of the parts and components required to build the Adapted Limit Switch.

-### 3. Assemble the Adapted Recorder Button
+### 3. Assemble the Adapted Limit Switch

 Reference the Assembly Guide section of the [Maker Guide](/documentation/Product_Manual_Adapted_Limit_Switch.pdf) for the tools and steps required to build each portion.